UnderNotic/minimal-mistakes/_posts/2020-04-10-serverless-for-dummies-pragmatic-encounter.md

 - `playlist=` is a id of spotify playlist

-Please note i will focus on local development, thus i won't go throgh `azure portal` and creating/managing/deploying stuff there.
+Please note i will focus on local development, thus i won't go through `azure portal` and creating/managing/deploying stuff there.
 Never the less this of course can be deployed to cloud without a problem.
 {: .notice--warning}